basilesportif/docs-runtime/jets_examples.md

 ## Intro

+### Addressing and Lark Expressions
+We'll be doing a lot of address lookups in subjects in this explainer, so it would be good to familiarize yourself with [noun addressing and lark expressions in Hoon](https://urbit.org/docs/hoon/hoon-school/the-subject-and-its-legs).

 ### New Tools
 We want to get deeper into how the compiler and runtime handle Nock, so `!=` will be useful throughout this explainer.
 It lets you enter Hoon at the dojo and see what Nock that Hoon compiles to.
 We can do this because every dojo command is run against the current dojo subject, so dojo commands are just Nock formulas.